Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ### Deploy the smart-contract

 We will use Intel's SGX Root CA Certificate [intel-root-cert.pem](https://github.com/Super-Protocol/solutions/blob/main/Blockchain/sp-x509/intel-root-cert.pem) for deployment.
 The integrity of the entire certificate chain depends on this root certificate.
-<Highlight color="red">этот сертификат нужно скачаь и куда-то положить?</Highlight>

 In the same directory, execute this command to deploy the x509 verifier contract to the Polygon testnet network.